 If you terminate a policy, you would receive the amount of your cash value, less any outstanding loans and interest due.

-If you are considering terminating a policy, speak with your advisor first about other options available to you.
+If you are considering terminating a policy, speak with your Bank On Yourself Professional first about other options available to you.

 6. What happens when I die?